tcheukueppoo/maat/docs/gc.md

 the detected object is migrated to the old generation.
 In this our case, the detected object ends up dead after the atomic phase and it'll simply be reclaimed.
-An object reclaimed in nursery-2 simply proofs that the life time of short-living that object exceeds a single GC cycle.
+An object reclaimed in nursery-2 simply proofs that the life time of short-living of the object exceeds a single GC cycle.

 2. Case `#1`